infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 - No global styles.
 Instead, all styles should be contained to the block/component.
 For more details, check [this link](blocks-styles).
 - You should define all heading variations in a `heading` component.
 You can then use this component everywhere you have a heading instead of writing a new implementation.
 In practice: don't do `<h2>$heading</h2>` but render the `heading` component instead using the helpers defined in the [helpers section](helpers).
 The heading is just an example, but this applies to every component.
 - You can have multiple heading components in one block.
-- **JavaScript and PHP part of the block/component must be 99% te same this is why we wrote all those helpers.**
+- **JavaScript and PHP part of the block/component must be 99% the same this is why we wrote all those helpers.**

 ## Manifest setup

-In order to use our way or passing props you must understand a few things, you must use our helpers and you must set `components` key in the manifest.
+In order to use our way of passing props, there are a few prerequisites you must follow.
+You must use our helpers and you must set `components` key in the manifest.

-As we described in the [block manifest](block-manifest) chapter each block/component can have `components` key.
-This key is used in the registration of the block attributes in the block editor and as a dependency tree for passing props in the childeren components.
+As we described in the [block manifest](block-manifest) chapter each block/component can have a `components` key.
+This key is used in the registration of the block attributes in the block editor and as a dependency tree for passing props in the children components.

 **Default setup:**
 ```json